chrisosaurus/plot/docs/r7rs-small-compliance.md

     tail recursion is not implemented but is planned.

 4.1.2 Literal expressions
+    quoting is implemented, both (quote datum) and 'datum

-    literals are implemented for all implemented types: character
+    literals are implemented for the following types: character
         string
         boolean
-        number (exact positive integer, no negative literals yet) symbol (although there is not yet quoting) function (lambda form)
+        number (exact positive integer, no negative literals yet) symbol
+        function (lambda form)

+    literals for the following types are pending implementation: pairs and lists

 4.1.4 Procedures
     `lambda` form is implemented